ktminks/ktminks/README.md

 - 👋 Hi, I’m @ktminks
 - 👀 I’m interested in development of full-stack web apps
-- 🌱 I’m currently learning PHP, SEO, and Wordpress
+- 🌱 I’m currently writing a VS Code extension over at [ConfigMate](https://github.com/ConfigMate)
-- 💞️ I’m looking to collaborate on any small-to-medium scale project using JavaScript
+- 💞️ I’m looking to network and/or collaborate on any TypeScript or Angular project
+- 🎓 I'm about to graduate!
+Seeking a remote postgrad position
 - 📫 You can reach me here or by email at katie.minckler@gmail.com

 <!---